felbinger/AdminGuide/docs/services/arma3.md

 # Arma 3 Server

-!!! warning ""
-	This Admin Guide is being rewritten at the moment!

 ### Customize your image
-* Create a custom `entrypoint.sh`, to start the arma 3 server automaticly:
+* Create a custom `entrypoint.sh`, to start the Arma 3 server automatically:
   ```shell
   #!/bin/bash